mikefieldmay/tech_test_noughts_and_crosses/README.md

 I want to choose my icon.

 As a hardcore gamer,
+so I can play a game of noughts and crosses,
+I want to access a grid

+As a hardcore gamer,
 so I can take a turn,
 I want to choose a square on the grid.